1.0 Purpose and Scope

 4.12 Tetanus

 Tetanus is an acute disease caused by the bacteria Clostridium tetani.
-This bacteria is commonly found in soil, dust and manure.
+This bacterium is commonly found in soil, dust and manure.
 The bacteria can contaminate wounds and produce a toxin which causes painful muscular contractions and spasms.
 Unvaccinated persons are at risk of developing tetanus if they sustain a wound contaminated by tetanus bacteria.

 Adolescents and adults who have never had a tetanus-containing vaccine are recommended to receive 3 doses of tetanus-containing vaccine with at least 4 weeks between doses, and booster doses at 10 years and 20 years after the primary course.

-Agricultural workers, veterinary workers and others at risk of sustaining penetrating injuries (e.g. an animal bite) or soil contaminated injuries, should be fully vaccinated against tetanus.
+Agricultural workers, veterinary workers and others at risk of sustaining penetrating injuries (e.g., an animal bite) or soil contaminated injuries, are required to be fully vaccinated against tetanus.
 The situation is not clearly defined for persons in these groups who are working in Australia and likely to receive minor tetanus-prone wounds frequently.
 They should seek medical advice about the need for and frequency of booster doses if they regularly sustain minor injuries in the course of their work.
-A combined vaccine is normally used which contains tetanus and diphtheria (ADT) and for those who require pertussis protection there is a combined diphtheria, tetanus, pertussis vaccine available.

 For further information about tetanus refer to Qld Health Conditions Directory and the Australian Immunisation Handbook.